marqo-ai/getting_started_marqo_cloud/e-commerce-demo/README.md

     ...
 ```

-You can experiment with different weight to see how it impacts the search.
+You can experiment with different weights to see how it impacts the search.

 ## Deployment